• Skip to main content

 This gazpacho recipe makes a wonderful appetiser – a dish intended to stimulate the palate and appetite for what is to come.
 It is equally at home in a multi-course tasting menu or one in a series of tapas dishes.
 The seared scallop’s sweetness and warmth provide a wonderful counterpoint to the cool freshness of the gazpacho.
 The combination creates a very memorable taste experience.

 Gazpacho is a fascinating dish.
-Mostly just blended fresh vegetables, the whole is so much more than the sum of its parts.
+Mostly just blended fresh vegetables, the whole is so much more than the sum of its parts in this gazpacho recipe.
 An article in The Guardian summarises gazpachos heritage :

 The gazpacho is a classic of the genre: refreshing, and full of ripe, summery flavors.
 Lindsey Bareham‘s description of it as ‘a salad soup’ in A Celebration of Soup is absolutely spot on.
 It is, essentially, an Andalusian peasant dish designed to stretch cheap ingredients to their absolute limit.
 Early recipes call only for a mixture of bread, olive oil, garlic, and water.
 Tomatoes and peppers, imports from the New World, came much later to the party.